WHops/NAHRwhals/README.md

 To run your own data, exchange genome_x_fa (typically a reference, e.g. hg38), genome_y_fa (typically a genome assembly) and your coordinates of interest (seqname_x, start_x, end_x) in the config file.

 For convenience, parameters in the config file can also be overwritten from the commandline.
-We can use thise.g. to add a gene annotation track to the plots:
+We can use this e.g. to add a gene annotation track to our plots:

 ```Rscript nahrwhals.R --config conf/conf_default.txt --params anntrack='testdata/assemblies/hg38_partial_genes.bed'```